ni/python-styleguide/docs/Coding-Conventions.md

 > 🐍 This rule stems from [PEP 8](https://www.python.org/dev/peps/pep-0008)

-This includes packages, modules, classes, functions, attributes or other names.
+This includes packages, modules, classes, functions, attributes and other names.

 ---